Orascom Development’s Commitment to Youth Empowerment Reflected Through Muriya’s Partnership with INJAZ Oman in Dhofar

 Date

-(MENAFN- Tales & Heads) Orascom Development announced a strategic partnership between Muriya, its joint venture with OMRAN and the developer behind award-winning communities like Jebel Sifah and Hawana Salalah, and INJAZ Oman, one of Oman’s most impactful youth-serving nonprofit organizations, to advance youth entrepreneurship and work readiness in Dhofar.
+(MENAFN- Tales & Heads) Muscat, 1 November 2024 – Orascom Development announced a strategic partnership between Muriya, its joint venture with OMRAN and the developer behind award-winning communities like Jebel Sifah and Hawana Salalah, and INJAZ Oman, one of Oman’s most impactful youth-serving nonprofit organizations, to advance youth entrepreneurship and work readiness in Dhofar.

 This collaboration reflects Orascom Development’s regional commitment to empowering young talent and fostering sustainable communities, a focus that is demonstrated across its destinations worldwide.